openstack/adjutant/doc/source/development.rst

 See ``actions.models`` and ``actions.v1`` for a good idea of Actions.

-Tasks originate at a TaskView, and start the action processing.
-They encompass the user side of interaction.
+Tasks, like actions, are also a database representation, and a more complex in memory class.
+These classes define what actions the task has, and certain other elements of how it functions.
+Most of the logic for task and action processing is in the base task class, with most interactions with tasks occuring via the TaskManager.

+See ``tasks.models`` and ``tasks.v1`` for a good idea of Tasks.

-The main workflow consists of three possible steps which can be executed at different points in time, depending on how the TaskView and the actions within it are defined.
+The main workflow consists of three possible steps which can be executed at different points in time, depending on how the task and the actions within it are defined.

 The base use case is three stages: